-According to UNESCO (1998) the definition of higher education can be illustrated as follows:
+(1998) the According to UNESCO definition of higher education can be illustrated as follows:

-Higher education comprises all post-secondary education, training and research guidance at educational institutions such as universities that are authorized as institutions of higher education by state authorities.
+Higher education comprises all postsecondary education, training and research guidance at education institutions such as universities that are authorized as institutions of higher education by state authorities.

-In the Vietnam educational system, higher education is for people who completed the study at universities.
-In other words, people who have a bachelor's degree can apply for higher education programi.es in terms of related fields.
+In the Vietnam educational system, higher education is for people which completed the study at universities.
+In other words, people which have bachelor degree can apply for higher educational programs in terms of related fields.